ConsenSysMesh/stow-js/README.md

 ### Append data using Linnia Js outside of the browser

- If you are using a Linnia Js ouside of the browser.
-In order to add a file you need to generate a web3 instance that can handle the private key of the owner of the file.
+In order to add a file you need to generate a web3 instance that can handle the private keys of the owner of the file.

 ### Example